Frequently Asked Questions

 The policyholder can visit StrengthenYourCoastalRoof.com or call the dedicated NCIUA staff at 1-877-GRANTNC (877-472-6862).

 Yes.
-Please call the dedicated NCIUA staff at 1-877-GRANTNC (877-472-6862).
+Call the dedicated NCIUA staff at 1-877-GRANTNC (877-472-6862) for assistance.

 Contractors and Roofers

 The policyholder may solicit bids from multiple contractors.
-The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standard.
+The selected contractor will work with a FORTIFIED Evaluator who will confirm that the roof has been built to the FORTIFIED standards.
 When the roof is complete, the FORTIFIED Evaluator will send documentation to IBHS for review.
 If the FORTIFIED standards have been met, IBHS will issue an official five-year designation certificate, which may be renewed.

 Yes.
-Contractors may use their own bid sheets to provide an initial FORTIFIED Roof replacement quote to the policyholder.
+Contractors may use their own bid sheets to provide an initial IBHS FORTIFIED Roof™ replacement quote to the policyholder.
 NCIUA will contact the contractor to ensure he or she understands the grant process and the role of the FORTIFIED Evaluator.
-NCIUA will also send the contractor the IBHS Bid Sheet, an IBHS Re-roofing Checklist, and an IBHS Compliance Form.
 It is important to remind the contractor not to begin work until an approved FORTIFIED Evaluator has been assigned.

-It may be helpful to ask your contractor to separate the FORTIFIED upgrade cost from the basic roof replacement.
+It will be helpful to ask your contractor to separate the FORTIFIED upgrade cost from the basic roof replacement.
 Separating the cost of the FORTIFIED upgrade from the basic roof replacement will assist you in understanding the savings associated with the grant.

 Evaluators

-Once the policyholder has been accepted into the Grant Program and has selected their contractor, a FORTIFIED Evaluator will be assigned by the Strengthen Your Coastal Roof team.
-The FORTIFIED Evaluator will provide guidance throughout the entire process of replacing the current roof with a FORTIFIED Roof.
-The FORTIFIED Evaluator works with the policyholder and contractor to successfully receive the FORTIFIED Roof™ designation.
+The FORTIFIED Evaluator will provide guidance throughout the entire process of replacing the current roof with an IBHS FORTIFIED Roof™.
+The FORTIFIED Evaluator works with the policyholder and contractor to successfully receive the IBHS FORTIFIED Roof™ designation.

 The Application and Re-Roofing Process